hmrc/crs-fatca-registration-frontend/README.md

 # crs-fatca-registration-frontend

-This is a placeholder README.md for a new repository
+This service allows a user to register for the CRS/FATCA service

 ### Running the service